Today’s tip is a great one, isn’t it? It can be easy to focus on the negative and forget the small or big successes that do happen.

 Visit the Red Shoes Rock website (or links above) for all those highlighted to date.
 Their website also has cool graphics to download and use!

-In 2019, the theme still uses the Ask Me tagline started in 2018 with Start the Conversation, but is asking people to Be FASD Aware.
-1 in 25 people have FASD in the United States.
+Although the 2020 tagline has not been announced as of the writing of this post, Be FASD Aware is being used.
+Why?
+Because 1 in 25 people have FASD in the United States.
 CanFASD estimates 1 in 20 have FASD in Canada.
 Yet, it remains invisible, misunderstood or misdiagnosed.

 So grab a pair of red shoes, red socks, red laces or paint your toenails red and join us in spreading awareness and positivity!